-The Geoscience Teachers in Parks (GTIP) program is a collaborative effort between NAGT and the National Park Service to provide professional development for K12 teachers of geoscience.
-Elementary, middle school, and high school teachers of geoscience, as well as recent graduates who are prospective geoscience teachers are eligible to take part in this program.
+The Geoscience Teachers in Parks (GTIP) program was a collaborative effort between NAGT and the National Park Service to provide professional development for K-12 teachers of geoscience.
+Elementary, middle school, and high school teachers of geoscience, as well as recent graduates who are prospective geoscience teachers were eligible to take part in this program.

-Since 1996, geoscientists have been invited as interns to national parks across the United States as part of Geoscientists-in-the-Parks (GIP), a program which grants interns the opportunity to collaborate with park staff and conduct in situ research on various aspects of the park to create summaries, inventories and surveys for park staff, and field guides and interpretive talks for park visitors.
+In 1996, geoscientists were invited as interns to national parks across the United States as part of Geoscientists-in-the-Parks (GIP), a program which grants interns the opportunity to collaborate with park staff and conduct in situ research on various aspects of the park to create summaries, inventories and surveys for park staff, and field guides and interpretive talks for park visitors.